 Click the

 visibility toggle to enable or disable it.
-The model in the 3D Solution Viewer will update as you enable
+The model in the 3D Solution Viewer will update as you show

 the view control.